Edwards-R/redlist_docs/expanded_data_review/results.md

 The majority of additional records from iRecord appear to represent a 'filling in' of known range, without major expansion of that range. *Bombus pascuorum* demonstrates this well, with a 35% increase in records - with the majority likely deriving from iRecords - resulting in ~1% increase in Buffer Union area.

 Record taxon distribution is, as expected, very heavily weighted towards the *Bombus* and common social wasps.
-Data on *Vespa crabro* in the iRecord data set should be viewed with considerable suspicion, as this taxon is known to suffer from consistent and frequent misidentification.
+Data on *Vespa crabro* in the iRecord dataset should be viewed with considerable suspicion, as this taxon is known to suffer from consistent and frequent misidentification.

 The 'restricted range' taxa selected are generally climate restricted.
 Climate restricted taxa are showing across-the-board increases in their abundance and distribution, on average, due to the warming climate of the region.
 The inclusion of iRecord data highlights this range spread, with more sampling points relating to finer resolution of results.
 When assessing taxa for threat status however, none of these taxa would be candidates for any threat status due to their current trend of increasing abundance and discrete extent of occurrence.